jim-moser/zf2-validators-empty-or/README.md

 ##Alternative 1: Installation with Composer

-1. For an existing Zend Framework installation, move into the parent of the vendor directory.
+1. For an existing Laminas Framework installation, move into the parent of the vendor directory.
 This directory should contain an existing composer.json file.
 For a new installation, move into the directory you would like to contain the vendor directory.